egberts/egberts.github.io-src/content/articles/mozilla-environment-variables-get.md

 # Setting Environment Variables

-For setting the environment variable, a separate page is maintained for ease of maintability: See [Mozilla Environment Variables, Setting]({filename}mozilla-environment-variables-set.md)
+For setting the environment variable, a separate page is maintained for ease of maintainability: See [Mozilla Environment Variables, Setting]({filename}mozilla-environment-variables-set.md)

 # Getting Environment Variables